Do you have any knowledge of Bagshot families?

 I understand that it was Kemp's who owned a Gas Works - it is shown on late 1800's maps - and he was invited to Russia to build a gas works there.
 This would probably be the occasion of Mr Philbrook's visit to Russia.
 I think that as a result of Kemp's involvement with Russia the gas works at Bagshot became known as Moscow Works, and the family home on Guildford Road as Moscow Villa

-Bob Philbrook has written in to say that he has some family history regarding George Philbrook who travelled to Russia for a while. i9
+Bob had written in to say that he has some family history regarding George Philbrook who travelled to Russia but unfortunately I have lost contact with him. [i9 lost contact]

-Philippa Walker writes: I would be very interested in any information regarding George Philbrook and the Philbrook family.
-George was the father of my grandmother May Philbrook.
+Philippa Walker writes: George Philbrook was the father of my grandmother May Philbrook.
 I understand the family were from Bagshot.
 She emigrated to Australia with my grandfather Herbert George Patching in 1913.
-I have a photo of George Philbrook, but know very little about him, although I had been told that he travelled to Russia.
-Jun10
+I had been told that he travelled to Russia.
+[Jun 10 X]

 From Susan Philbrook: I think Leo is referring to my great grandfather George Philbrook, and that Phillippa is referring to my great aunty May Patching (nee Philbrook).
 I new her quite well.
 She was the sister of my grandfather Arthur Ernest Philbrook - who also emigrated to Autralia in circa 1910- and actually stayed with her for a while.
 We visited her a number of times - including in her last years at Brunswick Heads, NSW.